fabriziotappero/learn_to_drive_cpp/README.md

  Regarding AI, on the web you can find a lot of implementations made in Python but not so many made in C++.

+ # What I have learnt
+ - How to draw stuff on a screen, meaning, how to use a simple graphical game engine.
+This is one step above GUI development where frame rate and code efficiency are your constant worry.
+ - How to structure a series of C++ classes and functions so that you can integrate a well established software tool (in this case the Game Engine tool) in your own development.
+This is a particular important skill since a lot of coding that you end up doing is via the use of tools, API or software that others have built.
+ - How to implement from scratch an AI in C++.
+Learn the ins and outs of reinforced learning and the importance of input data.
+ - How to deal with C++ Standard Library tools instead of writing up your own.

  # Reach out
  If you want to know more: